quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - specification.md

 ### Secondary coordinate(s)

-- An ubiquitous example are the coordinates that are used by "calibration" points.
+- A ubiquitous example is the coordinates that are used by "calibration" points.
 - Similar to {ref}`main coordinates <sec-main-coordinates>`, but intended to serve as the coordinates of {ref}`secondary variables <sec-secondary-variables>`.
 - Xarray **Coordinates** that have an attribute {attr}`~quantify_core.data.dataset_attrs.QCoordAttrs.is_main_coord` set to `False`.
 - See also {func}`~quantify_core.data.dataset_attrs.get_secondary_coords`.